Arjun-Bhattarai/LLMs/README.md

 This project has been successfully implemented end-to-end, covering the complete lifecycle of a GPT-style Large Language Model from scratch, including:

 ## 🔗 Next Project
-[Reasoning-LLMs](https://github.com/Arjun-Bhattarai/RAG-from-scratch.git) — extending this foundation to train LLMs to reason step-by-step.
+[RAG From Scratch](https://github.com/Arjun-Bhattarai/RAG-from-scratch.git) — extending this foundation to train LLMs to reason step-by-step.